Tycro-Games/tycro-games.github.io/_posts/2024-02-24-Learning-Raytracing-in-8-weeks Part 1.md

 }
 ```

-In practice this is going to look quite noise, but using an accumulator, we are going to get a better image over time.
+In practice, this is going to look quite noisy, but by using an accumulator, we are going to get a better image over time.

 ![soft shadows](SoftShadows.png)
 _We have soft shadows now!_

 ## What are we actually doing?
-Formally, what we have done might be defined in the following way:
+Formally, what we have done can be defined in the following way:

 $$
 \int_{\Omega} L(\mathbf{x}, \omega) \cos(\theta) \, d\omega \approx \frac{1}{N} \sum_{i=1}^{N} \frac{L(\mathbf{x}, \omega_i) \cos(\theta_i)}{p(\omega_i)}